• Skip to primary navigation

 A closer shot of a slice of blueberry clafoutis, served with vanilla ice cream.

-What is the right texture of a clafoutis?
+What is the right texture of a blueberry clafoutis?

 If you think it feels a little rubbery, that is just fine.